 Bachelor of Arts in Elementary Education: Special education emphasis K-12 mild/moderate: cross-categorical special education For undergraduate students who want to work in special education.
 122

-4+1 combined Bachelor of Arts/Master of Arts in Teaching
+4+1 combined Bachelor of Arts and Master of Arts in Teaching

 Middle school (Grades 5-9): English and language arts, math, science or social studies